 100 years later, the fund is still supporting the work of the YWCA.
 In 2008, the Charlotte Schmidlapp Fund Scholarship was created to provide financial support to women who are participating in YWCA programs to complete their educations in order to secure employment and financial stability and achieve independence and self-sufficiency.

-The 2018 Charlotte R. Schmidlapp Fund Scholarship Award winner was recognized at the YWCA Annual Career Women of Achievement Luncheon on May 8, 2019.
+The 2020 Charlotte R. Schmidlapp Fund Scholarship Award winner will be recognized at the YWCA’s 41st Annual Career Women of Achievement Luncheon on October 20, 2020.

 2020 Charlotte R. Schmidlapp Fund Scholarship Recipient